em1e/java_practice/subjects/java-1.md

-<summary>What if I don't know java? or any coding?</summary>

-## What if I don't know java or any coding?
+# What if I don't know java or any coding?
 Am bad at math?

 There really isn't any requirements to learning how to code.
 It's just a bit of problem solving and logical thinking.
 If you know how simple addition and logically speakig how to divide and multiply things then you're set.